jimmybow/myapriori/README.md

 # myapriori

-*myapriori* is a simple implementation of
-Apriori algorithm with Python 2.7 and 3.3 - 3.6
+A simple implementation of Apriori algorithm with Python 2.7 and 3.3 - 3.6

 # Installing :
 ```